Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Why does static carrier allocation fail in logistics?

-Static allocation fails because it cannot adapt to real-time changes in demand, capacity, and disruptions, leading to inefficiencies, underutilization, and SLA failures.
+Static allocation fails because it cannot adapt to real-time changes in demand, capacity, and disruptions.
+It assumes stability in an environment defined by variability — leading to inefficiencies, capacity underutilization (20–35% waste is common), and SLA failures during peak periods.

 How do companies manage 50–200+ carriers efficiently?

-Leading companies use real-time orchestration systems that unify data, apply constraint-based decisioning, and automate carrier allocation and execution.
+Leading companies use real-time multi-carrier orchestration systems that unify data across all carrier types, apply constraint-based decisioning evaluating 180–250+ variables per allocation, and automate carrier selection and execution.
+This eliminates the manual dispatch bottleneck that scales linearly with headcount.

 What is constraint-based optimization in logistics?